AngelPena55/ImageN/README.md

 Rotate an Image.

 Adjust the Saturation of an Image.
+Developed by Angel Pena

 Adjust the Opacity of an Image.

 Adjust the Pixelation of an Image.

 Change Between Pen Tips (Round, Square, Butt).
+Developed by Angel Pena

 Change Between Pen Colors (Black, White, Blue, Red, Green, Yellow, Purple).
+Developed by Angel Pena

 Eraser for Removing Mistakes.
+Developed by Angel Pena

 # Photo Filters